The Role Guilt And Shame Can Play In Boundary-Setting In Relationships

 Walking through life with another person can be rewarding but challenging, and many factors about our personalities and our pasts can affect the way we show up in the context of a romantic relationship.
 That’s why many people find it helpful to pursue individual and/or couples therapy as a source of support.

-In individual sessions, your therapist can guide you in learning about yourself, finding effective ways to regulate your emotions, and sharpening important skills for relationships, such as calm communication and boundary-setting without guilt or shame.
+In individual sessions, your therapist can guide you in learning about yourself, finding effective ways to control your emotions, and sharpening important skills for relationships, such as calm communication and boundary-setting without guilt or shame.
 If a mental health condition is affecting your functioning, well-being, or relationship, they can also help you address your symptoms.
 In couples therapy, your provider may help you and your partner see each others’ points of view, agree on ground rules for your relationship and your communication, and address any underlying issues that may be causing conflict.

 Getty/AnnaStills